-- 1.5 At the time of the dissolution or expiry of the House of Assembly, the Premier will write to Ministers advising them of their role as the caretaker government and providing them with a copy of these Guidelines. - 1.6 The Secretary, Department of Premier and Cabinet, will write to all Tasmanian Heads of Agency advising them of the commencement of the caretaker period and that the caretaker conventions are to apply to all agency activities.
-A letter will also be sent to all Government Business Enterprises and State Owned Companies advising them of their obligations during the caretaker period. - 1.7 At the conclusion of the caretaker period, the Secretary, Department of Premier and Cabinet, will write to all Tasmanian Heads of Agency, Government Business Enterprises, and State Owned Companies, advising them that the caretaker conventions no longer apply.
+- 1.5 At the time of the dissolution or expiry of the House of Assembly, the Premier will write to Ministers advising them of their role as the caretaker government and providing them with a copy of these Guidelines. - 1.6 The Secretary, Department of Premier and Cabinet, will write to all Tasmanian Heads of Agency advising them of the start of the caretaker period and that the caretaker conventions are to apply to all agency activities.
+A letter will also be sent to all Government Business Enterprises, State-owned Companies and other statutory entities advising them of their obligations during the caretaker period.

+1.7 At the end of the caretaker period, the Secretary, Department of Premier and Cabinet, will write to all Tasmanian Heads of Agency, Government Business Enterprises, State-owned Companies, and other statutory entities advising them the caretaker conventions no longer apply.

-The 'caretaker conventions'
+The caretaker conventions

-1.8 During the caretaker period, the business of government and ordinary matters of administration continue.
-The role of government agencies remains unchanged; the provision of all normal services should continue and statutory responsibilities are not affected.

-- 1.9 Successive governments have followed a set of practices, known as the 'caretaker conventions', which aim to ensure that their actions do not inappropriately bind an incoming government and limit its freedom of action. - 1.10 While government business continues, as it applies to ordinary matters of administration, the caretaker conventions do affect some aspects of Executive Government.
-In summary, the conventions are that the Government avoids: - making major policy decisions that are likely to commit an incoming government or limit its freedom to act; - making or renewing significant appointments; and - entering into major contracts or agreements. - 1.11 There are also established conventions and practices associated with the caretaker conventions that are directed at: - protecting the apolitical nature of the State Service1; - preventing controversies about the role and work of the State Service during an election campaign; and - avoiding the use of government resources in a manner to advantage a particular party. - 1.12 These Guidelines are intended to explain the conventions and practices in more detail and to provide guidance for the handling of business during the caretaker period.
+- 1.8 During the caretaker period, the business of government and ordinary matters of administration continue.
+The role of government agencies remains unchanged; the provision of all normal services should continue and statutory responsibilities are not affected. - 1.9 Successive governments have followed a set of practices, known as the caretaker conventions, which aim to ensure their actions do not inappropriately bind an incoming government and limit its freedom of action. - 1.10 While government business continues, as it applies to ordinary matters of administration, the caretaker conventions do affect some aspects of Executive Government.
+In summary, the conventions are that the Government avoids: - making major policy decisions that are likely to commit an incoming government or limit its freedom to act - making or renewing significant appointments - entering into major contracts or agreements, or approving a major variation or termination of a major contract. - 1.11 There are also established conventions and practices associated with the caretaker conventions that are directed at: - protecting the apolitical nature of the State Service1 - preventing controversies about the role and work of the State Service during an election campaign - avoiding the use of government resources in a manner to advantage a particular party. - 1.12 These Guidelines are intended to explain the conventions and practices in more detail and to provide guidance for the handling of business during the caretaker period.
 The conventions are neither legally binding nor hard and fast rules.
-Their application in individual cases requires sound judgment and common sense. - 1.13 The Secretary, Department of Premier and Cabinet is able to provide information and advice to agencies, but responsibility for observing the conventions rests with Heads of Agency and, in matters where they are involved, with the relevant Ministers.
+Their application in individual cases requires sound judgement and common sense.

+1.13 The Secretary, Department of Premier and Cabinet, is able to provide information and advice to agencies, Government Business Enterprises and State-owned Companies, but responsibility for observing the conventions rests with Heads of Agencies, Chief Executive Officers and Board Chairs of Government Business Enterprises and State-owned Companies and, in matters where they are involved, with the relevant Ministers.